Resources for a simple, location-independent life

 Avira Phantom VPN Pro

 We have been using Avira products and services since 2012 and thoroughly recommend them.
 Avira is a German multinational security software company mainly known for its antivirus software Avira Internet Security.
-And while it is best known for the antivirus product, Avira launched the virtual private network solution in 2017 and has been enhancing the features and capability ever since.
+And while it is best known for its antivirus product, Avira launched a virtual private network solution in 2017 and has been enhancing the features and capability ever since.
 It is now available for the four main operating systems: Android, iOS, macOS and Windows in both a Free and Pro version.

 You can select either a Post Office (PO) box or a street address.
 Given that all financial institutions and many businesses don’t accept PO box addresses for regulatory purposes, we chose the street address option.

 The benefits are: